 - Domain expertise.
 Include both your domain and technical expertise.
 If your space requires technical diligence, then explain how you conduct this diligence.

 - Strategic positioning.
-Share how your specialist expertise gives you the ‘edge’ needed to stand out and be able to partner with early-stage startups.
-After demonstrating your domain expertise, explain how that expertise positions you above your competition and gains you investment access into great companies.
+Share how your specialist expertise gives you the ‘edge’ needed to stand out against competitors and be able to partner with early-stage startups.
+After demonstrating your domain expertise, explain how that expertise positions you above your competition and gains you investment access into great people and companies.

 - Market opportunity.
 Define what opportunity exists in your market, and how you plan to use this with your strategic positioning to win deals.
 LPs may have difficulty understanding the market opportunity if it’s new and not yet adequately defined.

-If the specialist didn’t quickly articulate domain expertise during their pitch, LP feedback reflected less interest and less likelihood that there would be a follow-up discussion.
+If the specialist didn’t quickly articulate information with domain expertise during their presentation, LP feedback reflected less interest and less likelihood that there would be a follow-up discussion.